Brian Baschnagel

-Brian Dale Baschnagel (born January 8, 1954) is a former American football player.
-He played wide receiver in the National Football League (NFL) for the Chicago Bears.
+Brian Dale Baschnagel (born January 8, 1954) is an American former professional football player who was a wide receiver for the Chicago Bears of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes and was selected by the Bears in the third round of the 1976 NFL draft.

-Early life

-Brian Baschnagel's family relocated often due to his father's professional responsibilities and moved to the northern suburbs of Pittsburgh, Pennsylvania when he was in his early teens.
-Baschnagel attended North Allegheny High School (Pittsburgh PA) and was a running back on the North Allegheny football team.
-Baschnagel was the first running back in WPIAL history to rush for over 400 yards in a single game.

-According to an article in the Pittsburgh Post-Gazette, Baschnagel rushed for 409 yards in a 1971 game against Sto Rox.
-According to an article in the Pittsburgh Tribune-Review, Baschnagel then set a WPIAL rushing record that would stand for 17 years when he ran for 432 yards in a 1972 game.

-College
+College career

-Baschnagel attended Ohio State University after graduating from North Allegheny High School.
-Initially, Baschnagel was a running back but then was converted to a receiver (wing back).
-In addition to his position as a starting player on the Ohio State football team, Baschnagel was a two-time Academic All-American (1974, 1975) and a recipient of the National Football Foundation and Hall of Fame scholarship award (1975).

-NFL
+Baschnagel was a four-year starting wide receiver at Ohio State where his teams had a 40–5–1 record, won four Big Ten titles, and had four Rose Bowl appearances.
+He led the Buckeyes in receiving yards in 1974 (362) and 1975 (244).
+He was a co-captain of the 1975 team.
+He was part of the famed Ohio State teams that included Pete Johnson, Cornelius Greene, and John Hicks who helped Archie Griffin to win two Heisman Trophy awards.
+He was a two-time Academic All-American and Academic All-Big Ten selection.
+Baschnagel finished his career with 86 carries for 652 yards and six touchdowns along with 56 receptions for 794 yards and four touchdowns.

+Professional career

-Baschnagel was selected by the Chicago Bears in the third round of the 1976 NFL Draft.
+Baschnagel was selected by the Chicago Bears in the third round of the 1976 NFL draft.
 He wore jersey #47 in his rookie year, which he began as a defensive back, and #84 the remainder of his career with the Bears after moving back to receiver.
 Contrary to popular belief, Baschnagel was not on the active roster in 1985 when the Bears went 18–1 en route to a Super Bowl victory.
 He injured his knee in training camp and spent the entire 1985 season on IR.
 However, he did travel with the team that year, assisted the coaches from the coaching booth, and helped in practice after he recovered from his injury.
 He received a Super Bowl ring after the Bears' dominant Super Bowl XX win.

 Personal life

-Baschnagel is married, the father of three children, and currently works for North American Corp. in Glenview IL.
+After retiring from the NFL, he worked for North American Corporation and retired as the vice president of corporate sales in 2012.
+Baschnagel has a wife, Mindy, two daughters, Mallory and Allie, and a son, Luke.

 In 2013, it was announced that Baschnagel would be inducted into the West Pennsylvania Sports Hall of Fame.